Harch Water /0.7

 Visual Comparison

 VerdictVeolia builds the biggest desal plant in Africa at 2x our cost and 3x our energy use, losing 20% of water in distribution.
-Harch Water builds the smartest — 40% cheaper, 60% less energy, 5x fewer network losses, with 10% free for communities.
-Smart beats big.
+Harch Water builds the smartest — 40% cheaper, 60% less energy, 5x fewer network losses.

 | Metric | Harch Water | IDE Technologies | Edge |